Rescue 911

 Rescue 911 is an informational docudrama television series that premiered on CBS on April 18, 1989, and ended on August 27, 1996.
 The series was hosted by William Shatner and featured reenactments (and occasionally real footage) of emergencies that often involved calls to 911.

 Though never intended as a teaching tool, various viewers used the knowledge they obtained watching the show.
-Two specials, titled 100 Lives Saved and 200 Lives Saved, were dedicated to these viewers who had written to CBS with their stories on how the knowledge they obtained watching the show allowed them to save the life of someone else.
+Two specials, titled 100 Lives Saved and 200 Lives Saved, were dedicated to these viewers who had written to CBS with their stories on how the knowledge they obtained watching the show allowed them to save the lives of others.
 At least 350 lives have been saved as a result of what viewers learned from watching it.
-The show's popularity coincided with the widespread adoption of the 911 emergency system, replacing standalone police and fire numbers that would vary from municipality to municipality.
-The number is now universally understood in the United States and Canada to be the number dialed for emergency assistance nationwide.
+The show's popularity coincided with, if not led to, the widespread adoption of the 911 emergency system replacing standalone police and fire numbers that varied from municipality to municipality; the number is now universally understood in the United States and Canada to be the number dialed for emergency assistance.

 At its height, the show was adapted in 45 countries (with their own 911 equivalent showcased).

 Broadcast history

 Conception and early airing

-The idea for Rescue 911 was conceived in early 1989 by then-president of CBS Entertainment Kim LeMasters when he heard a recording of a dramatic 911 call on Charles Osgood's radio show while driving to work.
-LeMasters discussed the idea of creating a television program centered on actual 911 recordings with in-house production head Norman Powell, who in turn hired documentary producer Arnold Shapiro to produce three television specials.
-LeMasters initially suggested that Leonard Nimoy should host the show, but Shapiro felt that William Shatner would be a better fit due to his role as a police officer on the TV series T. J. Hooker.
+The idea for Rescue 911 was conceived in early 1989 by then-president of CBS Entertainment Kim LeMasters, when he heard a recording of a dramatic 911 call on Charles Osgood's radio show while driving to work.
+LeMasters discussed the idea of creating a television program centered on actual 911 recordings with in-house production head Norman Powell who, in turn, hired documentary producer Arnold Shapiro to produce three television specials.
+LeMasters initially suggested that Leonard Nimoy should host the show, but Shapiro felt William Shatner would be a better fit due to his role as a police officer on the TV series T. J. Hooker.

 The first Rescue 911 special aired on April 18, 1989, and included a segment ("Arlington") featuring the 911 recording that had given LeMasters the idea for the show.
 A second special aired on May 9, 1989.
 Both specials received high ratings, prompting CBS to pick up Rescue 911 for the 1989 fall season.
-It began airing as a regular series on September 5, 1989, and ran for 7 seasons, with the last new episode airing on August 27, 1996.
-The last episode to air on CBS (a repeat) aired on September 3, 1996.
+It began airing as a regular series on September 5, 1989, and ran for 7 seasons, with the last new episode airing on August 27, 1996, though it was not acknowledged as the series finale.
+The last episode to air on CBS (a repeat of Episode 627) aired on September 3, 1996.

 Though it aired Tuesdays at 8:00 PM for most of its run, Rescue 911 occasionally aired on other nights either as an additional episode shown during that week, or a temporary rearrangement to make room for another program.